swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 **EvenVMCView**

-In your view, define a method ``get_data()`` to return a list of data to be displayed, sorted as you wish.
-It must be in JSON format.
+In your view, define a method ``get_data()`` to return a list of data to be displayed, sorted as you wish, and returned in JSON format.

 **CriteriaVMCView**